-Model attribute Туре Multiplicity Client Mutability Discover- able Description id URI 1 Immutable Yes A unique identifier (within the service provider's name- space) of the Entity sub-type instance. kind Kind 1 Immutable No The Kind instance uniquely identifying the particular Entity sub-type of this instance. mixins Kind 0 Mutable No The Mixin instances associated to this entity instance.
-Consumers can expect the Attributes and Actions of the associated Mixins to be exposed by the instance.
+Model attribute Туре Value Multiplicity Required Client Mutability Description id URI 1 Yes Immutable A unique identifier (within the service provider's name-space) of the Entity sub-type instance. title String 01 - Mutable The display name of the instance. kind Kind 1 Yes Immutable The Kind instance uniquely identify- ing the particular Entity sub-type of this instance. mixins List of Mixin 0 - Mutable Mixin instances associated to this en- tity instance.
+Consumers can expect the Attributes and Actions of the as- sociated Mixins to be exposed by the instance.

 Table 7.
-OCCI Attributes defined by the Entity type.
+Model attributes defined for the Entity type.

-OCCI Attribute Type Multiplicity Client Mutability Discover- able Description occi.core.title String 01 Mutable Yes The display name of the instance.
+Entity itself is assigned the Kind instance http://schemas.ogf.org/occi/core#entity.
+Being an abstract type Entity itself can never be instantiated.

-Table 8.
-The Kind instance assigned to the Entity type.
+An Entity sub-type instance, also referred to as an entity instance, MAY be associated with one or more Mixin instances.

-Model attribute Value term scheme title attributes actions entity http://schemas.ogf.org/occi/core# Entity type Attribute("occi.core.title") -
+369 An Entity sub-type instance MUST expose its identifying Kind instance and any associated Mixin instances

-- Kind instance http://schemas.ogf.org/occi/core#entity for type identification, see table 8.
-Being an abstract type Entity itself can never be instantiated. - An Entity sub-type instance, also referred to as an entity instance, MAY be associated with one or more Mixin instances. - An Entity sub-type instance MUST expose its identifying Kind instance and any associated Mixin instances together with the Attributes and Actions defined by them.
+370 together with the Attributes and Actions defined by them.

-394 5.4.2 Resource
+371 5.4.2 Resource

 The Resource type inherits Entity and describes a concrete resource that can be inspected and manipulated.
 It represents a general object in the OCCI model and MUST be implemented.
-A Resource is suitable to represent real world resources, e.g. virtual machines, networks, services, etc. through specialisation.
+A Resource is suitable to represent real world resources, e.g., virtual machines, networks, services, etc. through specialization.